-The STARTCONNECTIONS parameter specifies the number of connections that an Essbase application establishes with your relational database when the application is activated.
+The STARTCONNECTIONS parameter specifies the number of connections that an OLAP application establishes with your relational database when the application is activated.
+On AS/400, this is the number of QSQSRVR database server jobs that will be started when the application is initially loaded.